 The Primary Program consists of Creative Dance and Preparatory I classes that begin exploring the dance concepts in a fun and engaging way, stimulating children’s spontaneity and self-expression to the beginning stages of basic ballet and modern dance technique increasing levels of concentration, group work and cognitive development.

 The Preparatory Program consists of Preparatory II, Ballet IA & 1B and Modern I where students have the option to study two classes per week, continue to expand their dance vocabulary and strengthen their awareness of movement within the ballet and modern dance techniques.
 Students in this program may participate in the Rite of Spring* and The Steadfast Tin Soldier* if they are able to meet the mandatory rehearsal requirements.

 *If interested, please inquire about requirements.

 The Proficiency Program begins at Ballet II & Modern II where students are required to study a minimum of two or more technique** classes per week depending on level, striving to hone their dance skills.
 Classes build in technical complexity, and nurture students’ creative and expressive abilities.
 Students wishing to study en pointe must take at least three ballet classes per week.
-Students interested in Fremont Danceworks must be enrolled in Ballet VI and Modern VI for school year 2015-16 (no exceptions) and may audition for entrance into this company (accompanying letter attached if appropriate).
+Students interested in Fremont Danceworks must be enrolled in Ballet VI and Modern VI for school year 2015-16 (no exceptions) and may audition for entrance into this company.
 A contract of agreement is then signed for a full school year commitment to mandatory weekly classes and rehearsals.

 YOUTH PRIMARY PROGRAM